h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 `!mona pc 5011` ('pc' is short for 'pattern-create' and there are multiple scripts and tools out there that will perform this for you, including Metasploit.
 I prefer using Mona since I'm already in Immunity.

 ![](/assets/images/CTP/pc.JPG)

+Mona outputs this string (use the ASCII one) to a file called `pattern.txt` which is located in the `C:\Program Files\Immunity Inc\Immunity Debugger` directory.
+Make sure you copy the string from this file and not the pane in Immunity as the string in the pane might be truncated (especially at 5000 bytes).
+This string now becomes our buffer and we feed it back to a restarted vulnserver process in Immunity.